 Immediately after the ceremony, in many Jewish weddings the couple will go into a Yichud room, and be alone for some amount of time.
 Many couples choose to use this time to eat or just to be alone with each other during their first moments as a married couple.
 Some couples will also take their wedding photos at this time.
 Don’t fret — as a guest, you will definitely be directed on where to go.

 This “in between” time is most commonly spent socializing, getting drinks, and finding your seat.
-Many weddings will also have spreads or appetizers available during this time to hold you over until the meal.
+Many weddings will also have spreads or appetizers available if not a full meal during this time until the couple return and the party really gets going.

 Once the couple rejoins everyone, the reception begins with Hamotzi, the blessing recited over bread.
 Then, the meal is served.
 After the meal, the party occurs.
 In more traditional communities, men and women will dance separately.
 If you’re unsure, you can always ask other guests (or the bride and groom before the big day!)